Totaal-Software/StageRace/README.md

 * Git installed, cloned repository
 * Working knowledge of C++, MFC, Visual Studio, Win32 development, and Git

+Note that the Visual Studio project files, contained in this repository, PROBABLY reference file paths that are different than the ones on your development PC.
+Let's just hope you know what to do!

 For releases:

 * Little Setup Builder installed (`lsb02_01.exe`)